swiftlang/swift-evolution/proposals/nnnn-inferring-senable-for-methods.md

 ## Proposed solution

-We propose the compiler should automatically apply `Sendable`  on functions and key paths that cannot capture non-Sendable values.
+We propose the compiler should automatically employ `Sendable`  on functions and key paths that cannot capture non-Sendable values.
 This includes partially-applied and unapplied instance methods of `Sendable` types, as well as non-local functions.
 Additionally, it should be disallowed to utilize `@Sendable` on instance methods of non-`Sendable` types.

 **Functions**